JavaWithAjay/Todoapp/README.md

 To-Do App
 This is a simple To-Do application built with Java and Spring Boot.
 This application allows users to add and view tasks in a to-do list.
-It is deployed on AWS EC2 and does not require Docker for deployment.
+It is deployed on AWS EC2.

 Features
 Add new tasks to the to-do list.
 View all added tasks.

 Technologies Used
 Java (Spring Boot)
 Maven (for project management and dependencies)
 AWS EC2 (for deployment)

 Getting Started Locally
 Step 1: Clone the Repository